papanikge/m.sh/README.md

     m c2

 you can mount the /dev/sdc2 drive somewhere.
-default drive is the b1 one. (the script will create a dir if there isn't one)
+Default drive is the b1 one.
+The script will create a dir if there isn't one

 Type m again to unmount it (it will remember the last drive used)

-(needs administrator privileges)
+ATTENTION: it will run sudo internaly to mount the drive

 ##License